isaaclyman/SpitScript/README.md

 ### Is SpitScript broken?
 Yeah, some things are broken.
 I'm working on it.

+- Comments (both line and block comments) may not work as expected.
+- Not all language features have been tested, so your mileage may vary.

 ### How did this project come about?
 I was bored.
 I'm a programmer by profession but I enjoy listening to and writing rap music.
 This is the collision of those worlds.